i-brnrd/patchLSD/README.md

 -Stay in Blue patch
 -Leave for Red patch (default)

-Each quarter of experiment, subjects recieve feedback about Bonus Points - NOT IMPLEMENTED 60% of trials were truncated after the LSD - NOT IMPLEMENTED
+Each quarter of experiment, subjects recieve feedback about Bonus Points- done 60% of trials were truncated after the LSD - NOT IMPLEMENTED